ultranoise/teensyMIDItoolkit/step-sequencer/Readme.md

 // The value will quickly become too large for an int to store unsigned long previousMillis = 0;        // will store last time LED was updated

-// constants won't change:
-const long interval = 1000;           // interval at which to blink (milliseconds)

 void setup() {  //nothing to do here by the moment